 Early this year, I discovered a group on Linkedin called World Female Creative Directors.
-I started joining their chats and found interesting articles in their posts.
-They have a website called http://www.adwomen.org connecting their community with famous Creative Directors around the globe.
+I started joining their chats and found interesting articles.
+They have a website connecting their community with famous Creative Directors around the globe http://www.adwomen.org.
 The look is completely feminine, the design is delicate and flawless and the content is quite varied, it’s worth looking at.

 Suddenly on my way to Barcelona for a week’s holiday, I remembered that I had to send the email to AdWomen, “Oh yes… I just remembered when I didn’t have any computer or Internet to work on”.
-Somehow that idea never left my head on holidays, therefore, as soon as I came back to London I sat myself at the table until I had written a decent article for them.
+Somehow that idea never left my head during the holiday, and as soon as I came back to London I sat at the table until I had written a decent article for them.
 When I finished it, I read it thoroughly and changed my mind.
 It looked like an article written by a WFCD and I wasn’t one of them yet.
-So instead, I decided to tell a different story, one of those experiences that people prefer not to mention in a job interview, not even to colleagues.
-What I call “Unsuccessful stories trying to get the victory”, you may have a couple, I know, everyone does.
+So instead, I decided to tell a different story writing about failure, telling one of those experiences that people prefer not to mention in a job interview, not even to colleagues.
+You may have a couple, I know everyone does.